skip to content

 Attack trained dogs, guard dogs and patrol dogs

-The owner or person responsible for these dogs must ensure that [s 45D]:
+The owner or person responsible for an attack trained dog, guard dog or patrol dog must ensure that [s 45D]:

-• at all times while on the premises of the person who is responsible for the control of the dog, be kept indoors or in an enclosure constructed in such a way as to prevent the dog escaping.
+• at all times while on the premises of the person who is responsible for the control of the dog, the dog is kept indoors or in an enclosure constructed in such a way as to prevent the dog escaping

-• wear a collar that complies with the requirements of the Dog and Cat Management Board at all times, unless it would be injurious to its health
+• at all times the dog wears a collar that complies with the requirements of the Dog and Cat Management Board, unless it would be injurious to its health

-• when not confined to the premises of the person who is responsible for the control of the dog, be under the effective control of a person by means of physical restraint
+• when not confined to the premises of the person who is responsible for the control of the dog, the dog is under the effective control of a person by means of physical restraint

-• warning signs (complying with the requirements of the Dog and Cat Management Board) must be displayed on the premises where the dog is usually kept.
+• warning signs (complying with the requirements of the Dog and Cat Management Board) are displayed on the premises where the dog is usually kept.

-It is an offence to breach these requirements.
+It is an offence to breach these requirements, with a maximum penalty of $5,000 (expiation fee: $750).

 Types of dogs : Last Revised: Thu Jun 28th 2018